c3lang/c3-web/docs/language-fundamentals/basic-types-and-values.md

 Just like for integer constants, it is possible to use `_` to improve readability, but it may not occur immediately before or after a dot or an exponential.

-C3 supports floating points values either written in decimal or hexadecimal formats.
+C3 supports floating point values either written in decimal or hexadecimal formats.
 For decimal, the exponential symbol is e (or E, both are acceptable), for hexadecimal p (or P) is used: `-2.22e-21` `-0x21.93p-10`